Timoleroux/calculator_solids/README.md

-It's program that calculates differents types of solids.
+It's programs that calculates differents types of solids

 -------------------IMPORTANT-------------------

-I did this when I was youg so it can be really more maximize.
+I did this a long time ago so it can be really more maximize

+solids.py is a console version

+interface.py is the same than solids.py with an interface but there is a few bugs

 -----------------------------------------------